Ph.D. in Education - Curriculum and Instruction Concentration

 - Modeling complex interactions involving the unique characteristics of learners, teachers, and the affordances of educational materials and tasks.

-- Describing the experiences of a diverse population of students engaged in learning both individually and collaboratively in different spaces and settings.
+- Describing the experiences of diverse learners within collaborative and individual spaces and settings.

 - Developing understandings of the content, organization, and purpose of curriculum in schools and community-based educational contexts.